 - Community.
 On the farm, it is taken for granted that everyone in the family will participate in the daily tasks necessary to keep livestock and crops healthy and flourishing.
 If a farmer is temporarily out of commission, the neighbors pitch in and do extra field preparation or harvesting.
 Farmers trade tips and equipment and provide moral support when the weather is uncooperative.
 They work together and all benefit.
 Co-ops were created as early forms of what we now call communities in social media.

 - Adaptation.
 Sometimes, things don’t go according to plan.
-It may be a cold spring, or a new pest surfaces, or the crop doesn’t produce as well as expected.
+It may be a cold spring, or new pest surfaces, or the crop doesn’t produce as well as expected.
 That’s when successful farmers evaluate what is working and what isn’t and make adjustments.
 They may have to rotate to a new crop, create bartering agreements when cash flow is low, or invest in new equipment.
 They also have to adapt when the harvest is more than expected.
 (2010 was an exceptional year in SW Michigan)

-In the same way, businesses require a sense of timing, integrity of the product or service, investment and hard work, community and teamwork, and the willingness to adapt the business as times change.
+In the same way, businesses require a sense of timing, the integrity of the product or service, investment and hard work, community and teamwork, and the willingness to adapt to the business as times change.

 They are the essential laws of good business, and if you try to go against them, it’s somewhat akin to jumping out of a plane without a parachute.